geoLAMMPS/geoLAMMPS/doc/src/compute_energy_gran.rst

 Restrictions
 """"""""""""
- A granular pairstyle must be defined.
+ A suitable granular pairstyle must be defined for which energy tracing has been enabled.

 Default
 """""""